LiteLDev/liteloaderbds-documentation/en/LLSEPluginDevelopment/EventAPI/EntityEvents.md

 - Parameters:
   - EnderDragon: `Entity`
     The EnderDragon entity object.
-  - block: `Block`
-    The block object that EnderDragon will destroy.
 - Intercept events: function returns `false`

 Note that this event does not include wither explosion damage.